 All criminal cases, for persons 17 years or older, begin in the district court.
 The district court explains to the defendant the charges, his or her rights, and the possible consequences if convicted of the charge.
 The court also determines the bail amount and collects bail.
 If the defendant is charged with a misdemeanor that is punishable by not more than one year in jail, the district court will conduct a trial and sentence the defendant if found guilty.
 In felony cases (generally, cases that are punishable by more than one year in prison) the district court will set the bail amount and hold a preliminary examination to determine if a crime was committed and if there is probable cause to believe the defendant committed the crime.
 If so, the case is transferred to the circuit court for trial.

-There are approximately 100 district courts in Michigan.
+There are 105 district courts in Michigan.
 District court judges are elected for six-year terms.

 Small Claims Court

 When you are suing someone for $5,000 or less, your case can be heard in the small claims division of the district court.
 Your case may be heard by a judge or an attorney magistrate.